Robin Smith hailed as ‘batter ahead of his time’ following death at age of 62

 He played for Hampshire between 1982 and 2003 and made his Test debut in 1988, going on to score nine centuries with a highest score of 175.

-He also played 71 one-day internationals and was part of the England team which lost the 1992 World Cup final.
+Smith also played 71 ODIs and was part of the England team which lost the 1992 World Cup final.
 His international career ended in 1996.

 He captained Hampshire between 1998 and 2002 and earlier helped them to Benson and Hedges Cup victories in 1988 and 1992 and the NatWest Trophy in 1991.